umbralcalc/umbralcalc.github.io/_posts/probabilistic_thinking_for_simulations.md

 ## Why do we care?

+The 'Trajectory' of a simulation is the sequence of possible State Values that its Partitions actually take during a specific Simulation Run.

-Probabilities essentially represent sampling all of the possible Trajectories that a simulation could take in Time simultaneously.
+Probabilities can represent sampling all of the possible Trajectories that a simulation could take in Time, simultaneously.

 <center><img src="https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/probabilistic_thinking_for_simulations/probabilites-vs-trajectories.svg" /></center>